wkumari/draft-wkumari-dhc-capport/README.md

    The user is often unaware of what is causing the issue (their browser appears to hang, saying something like "Downloading Proxy Script", or simply "The Internet doesn't work"), and they become frustrated.
-   This may results in them not purchasing the Internet access provided by the captive portal.
+   This may result in them not purchasing the Internet access provided by the captive portal.
 The connectivity attempts may also facilitate OS fingerprinting even before a client attempts to connect to the portal itself.

+Kumari, et al.            Expires July 30, 2015                 [Page 3]

+Internet-Draft             DHCP Captive-Portal              January 2015

 2.1.
 DNS Redirection